Pure and undefiled religion in the sight of our God and Father is this: to visit orphans and widows in their distress.

 One such safe house was the ten Boom residence, where Corrie and Peter ten Boom helped their parents save the lives of several Jewish babies.

 When the war ended, Peter became an evangelist and served Christ for many years.
-As an elderly man, he travelled to Israel for a preaching engagement and, while there, suffered an unexpected heart attack.
+As an elderly man, he traveled to Israel for a preaching engagement and, while there, suffered an unexpected heart attack.
 He was rushed to the hospital and it was determined that immediate open-heart surgery would be necessary to save his life.

 Just before the surgery, the cardiologist said to Peter, “I see your last name is ten Boom.
 Are you by chance related to the ten Booms of Holland who sheltered Jews during World War II?”
 Peter said, “Yes, that was my family.”
 The doctor’s eyes filled with tears, and he looked down at Peter and said, “I am one of the babies your family saved . . . now it is my turn to help save your life.”